polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/create-custom-pallet.md

 ## Pallet Storage

-To persist and store state/data within the pallet (and subsequently, the blockchain you are building) the `#[pallet::storage]` macro is used.
+To persist and store state/data within the pallet (and subsequently, the blockchain you are building), the `#[pallet::storage]` macro is used.
 This macro allows the definition of abstract storage within the runtime and sets metadata for that storage.
 It can be applied multiple times to define different storage items.
-There are several types available for defining storage, which can be explored in the [Polkadot SDK documentation](https://paritytech.github.io/polkadot-sdk/master/frame_support/storage/types/index.html){target=\_blank}.
+Several types are available for defining storage, which you can explore in the [Polkadot SDK documentation](https://paritytech.github.io/polkadot-sdk/master/frame_support/storage/types/index.html){target=\_blank}.

 This step adds a simple storage item, `Something`, which stores a single `u32` value in the pallet's runtime storage